-I am a PhD student in the School of Modern Languages, where I am researching the role of Catholic associations in the development of social housing in post-war France (1944-1958).
-My work is funded by the AHRC South West & Wales Doctoral Training Partnership (SWW DTP2).
+I am a PhD student in the School of Modern Languages, where I am researching the involvement of Catholic associations in housing activism in France during the 1930s.
+My work is funded by the AHRC South West & Wales Doctoral Training Partnership (SWW DTP2) and supervised by Prof. Hanna Diamond (Cardiff, MLANG) and Prof. Marion Demossier (Southampton).

 I am currently teaching on the first-year module 'ML6187 National and Global Perspectives on France', within the School of Modern Languages.